constellation-app/constellation/CoreUtilities/src/au/gov/asd/tac/constellation/utilities/docs/about-rest-server.md

 The Constellation REST server offers a RESTful HTTP programming interface to interact with the current graph.
-The API is documented using Swagger; see Tools -&gt; Display REST Server Documentation.
+The API is documented using Swagger; see Tools -> Display REST Server Documentation.

-The server must be started manually; use Tools -&gt; Start REST Server.
+The server must be started manually; use Tools -> Start REST Server.
 The server listens for HTTP requests on localhost: this cannot be changed.
 The listen port can be changed in the application options.

 When the server starts, it writes a JSON document to a file called "rest.json" in your ".CONSTELLATION" directory.
 This JSON document